Frequently Asked Questions (FAQs)

 - Can I have single corner posts with the horizontal cable system?

-Absolutely.
-The cables can be laced continuously through holes in a single corner post to create a 90° corner.
+Yes, we do offer a specially designed, pre-drilled corner post that allows the cables to be laced continuously through a single post.
+Pre-drilled single corner posts are available for both 90° and 45° corners.
 With this type of corner post condition, we recommend that cable runs do not exceed 30 feet and that no more than 2 corner posts are used per cable run.
 This will ensure that the cables can be properly tensioned.

 - Why do I have to have a vertical picket between my main posts in a horizontal cable system?